 Living in Powhatan, Virginia for the past 35 years with his wife Kim, Hospital Manager at midlothian animal clinic, Dr. McFadden is a past senior warden and vestry member of St. Luke’s Episcopal Church.
 He professionally belongs to the American Veterinary Medical Association, Central Virginia Veterinary Medical Association, is a member and past officer of the Virginia Veterinary Medical Association, Richmond Academy, and the American Animal Hospital Association.
 Dr. McFadden received the 2011 Veterinary Service Award in recognition for Outstanding Service to the Veterinary Profession and the Virginia Veterinary Medical Association.

-Now that Dr. McFadden has officially retired, his leisure activities include golfing, traveling and spending time with his family and his two Jack Russell Terriers, Paddy and Peggy Dunn.
+Now that Dr. McFadden has officially retired, his leisure activities include golfing, traveling and spending time with his family and his two Jack Russell Terriers, Howie and Peggy Dunn.